trilitech/tezos-developer-docs/docs/tutorials/security/part-2.md

 Here is the list of dangerous types to use carefully :

-- Integers and nats: as they can be increased to an arbitrarily large value
+- Integers and nats: they can be increased to an arbitrarily large value
-- Strings: as there is no limit on their lengths
+- Strings: they have no limit on their lengths
-- Lists, sets, maps: that can contain an arbitrary number of items
+- Lists, sets, maps: they can contain an arbitrary number of items

 &rarr; **SOLUTION**: